agrim123/algo-ds/Data Structures/Graph/Readme.md

 > Unlike trees, graphs may contain cycles

-#### Types of nodes
+### Types of nodes

 **Root node** : The root node is the ancestor of all other nodes in a graph.
-It does not have any ancestor.
-Each graph consists of exactly one root node.
+It does not have any ancestor. **Each graph consists of exactly one root node**.
 Generally, we must start traversing a graph from the root node.

-**Leaf nodes** : In a graph, leaf nodes represent the nodes that do not have any successors.
-These nodes only have ancestor nodes.
+**Leaf nodes** : In a graph, leaf nodes represent the nodes that do not have any successors. **These nodes only have ancestor nodes**.
 They can have any number of incoming edges but they will not have any outgoing edges.

 ### Types of Graphs